 As a result, if you plan to apply for a land loan for raw land, you’ll need to demonstrate that you’ve got a detailed plan for development.
 Showing lenders that you’re competent and dedicated to the project will help you succeed in the lending market.

 Although the purchase price of raw land is often cheaper than land that is developed, a raw land loan will come with higher rates.
-You may also be required to put up a more substantial down payment.
+They also typically require higher down payments.

 Unimproved Land